Himanxusharma/easy-chrome-adv/README.md

 - Restore archived tabs when needed

 ### Productivity Tools
-- Quickly shorten and copy URLs with the link icon
 - Save persistent notes with the pencil icon
 - Access your notes across browser sessions